dyxstat/Unlabeled_HiCzin/README.md

 * **contig_info.csv**: information of contigs, containing four columns (contigs' name, the number of restriction sites on contigs, contigs' length and coverage) or three columns (contigs' name, length and coverage)
 * **Normalized_contact_matrix.npz**: a sparse matrix of normlized Hi-C contact maps in csr format and can be reloaded using **scipy.sparse.load_npz('Normalized_contact_matrix.npz')**
-* **valid_contact.csv**: information of valid intra-species contacts, containing three columns (index of the first contig, index of the second contig, and value of raw valid  intra-species contacts)
+* **valid_contact.csv**: information of valid contacts, containing three columns (index of the first contig, index of the second contig, and value of raw valid  intra-species contacts)
 * **HiCzin_normalized_contact.gz**: Compressed format of the normalized contacts and contig information by pickle.
 This file can further serve as the input of [**HiCBin**](https://github.com/dyxstat/HiCBin) and [**HiFine**](https://github.com/dyxstat/HiFine).